Fs00/Win10BloatRemover/README.md

     * *MixedReality*: 3D Viewer, Print 3D and Mixed Reality Portal
     * *Paint3D*
     * *Skype*
-    * *Photos*
+    * *Photos* (after removal, original Photo Viewer will be restored for your convenience)
     * *AlarmsAndClock*
     * *Calculator*
     * *SnipAndSketch*
     * *Store*
 * **Automatic updates disabling:** Prevents automatic download and installing of Windows and Store apps updates through Group Policies.
 Therefore, this method won't work on Windows 10 Home.
-* **Telemetry disabling:** disables several telemetry and data collection-related features such as Compatibility Telemetry, Inventory, Device Census, SmartScreen and others.
+* **Telemetry disabling:** disables several telemetry and features that collect user data such as Compatibility Telemetry, Inventory, Device Census, SmartScreen and others.
 It also deletes the services which are responsible for diagnostics and data reporting to Microsoft.
 * **Services removal:** deletes (not just disables) the services specified in configuration after backing them up, so that you can restore them if any feature breaks.
-* **Removal of Windows Defender and Microsoft Edge:** this is accomplished using [install-wim-tweak](https://github.com/shiitake/win6x_registry_tweak) tool.
-Please take note that Security Center UWP package won't be removed to avoid breaking the system.
+* **Removal of Windows Defender:** this is accomplished using [install-wim-tweak](https://github.com/shiitake/win6x_registry_tweak) tool.
+If you make system apps removable, Windows Security app will be deleted too.
-* **OneDrive removal** using stock uninstaller, its folder in Explorer sidebar will also be hidden
+* **OneDrive removal** using stock uninstaller, its folder in Explorer sidebar will also be hidden.
+Furthermore, install-wim-tweak will be used to prevent the app to be re-installed for new users or after major Windows updates.
 * **Windows features removal:** uninstalls the optional features packages specified in configuration.
 Take note that these features are the ones listed in Settings app, not the ones in Control Panel.
-You can find the names of installed features packages with the PowerShell command `Get-WindowsPackage -Online`.
+You can find the names of feature packages that can be removed with the PowerShell command `Get-WindowsPackage -Online`.
-* **Cortana disabling:** accomplished using Group Policies, since removing it using install-wim-tweak would break Windows search.
+* **Cortana disabling:** accomplished using Group Policies, since it is too deeply integrated with the system to be removed without consequences.
 * **Windows Tips and Error Reporting disabling** through Registry edits
 * **Scheduled tasks disabling** via schtasks.exe

-Warning: most of these operations are **NOT** reversible.
+Warning: most of these operations are **NOT** reversible (see *Configuration* section below for more detail).
 If you don't know what you're doing, stay away from this tool.

 ## Configuration
 When the program is run for the first time, a configuration file called *config.json* is created containing the default settings.
-You can easily edit which services, system features, scheduled tasks and UWP app groups will be removed by adding or removing elements from the corresponding arrays.
-Please take note that `UWPAppsToRemove` array accepts only the values listed above.
+You can easily edit which services, system features, scheduled tasks and groups of UWP apps (listed above) will be removed by adding or removing elements from the corresponding arrays (respectively `ServicesToRemove`, `WindowsFeaturesToRemove`, `ScheduledTasksToDisable` and `UWPAppsToRemove`).

+Furthermore, you have two other options to reduce the aggressiveness of the debloating process: `UWPAppsRemovalMode` and `AllowInstallWimTweak`.
+The first one allows you to decide not to remove provisioned packages by setting it to *KeepProvisionedPackages* (default is *RemoveProvisionedPackages*), while the latter can be set to *true* or *false* and if it's false, any execution of install-wim-tweak will be skipped.
+These two settings have been added to make users able to limit the amount of changes made to the online Windows image, since they can't be reverted with system restore and carry over after major Windows updates.

 If any parsing error occurs, it will be displayed at application start-up and default settings will be loaded.

 ## Release cycle and versions